3mdeb/96boards-docs-wiki/Compare-96Boards.md

 ## Bubblegum-96

 The Bubblegum-96 board was first shown in mid 2015 at trade shows in Asia.
 Since then,  Actions has been working with Linaro to finalize the software support and ensure the best possible performance.
-Sporting an optimized Actions s900 Quad-core ARM 64-bit Cortex-A53 processor running at 1.8GHz and 600MHz PowerVR G6230 high-quality graphics with 2GB of DRAM and USB 3.0 support, this board is expected to deliver top of the line performance and superior gaming.
+Sporting an optimized Actions s900 Quad-core ARM® 64-bit Cortex-A53 processor running at 1.8GHz and 600MHz PowerVR G6230 high-quality graphics with 2GB of DRAM and USB 3.0 support, this board is expected to deliver top of the line performance and superior gaming.
-In addition to standard 96Boards features, the board will offer integrated HDMI with Ultra 4K output, Full HD video capture (1080P@60fps H.264) and ARM TrustZone® security support.
+In addition to standard 96Boards features, the board will offer integrated HDMI with Ultra 4K output, Full HD video capture (1080P@60fps H.264) and ARM® TrustZone® security support.

 ***